ziozzang/embedding-server/README.md

 # embedding-server

-Title: Creating an OpenAI Embedding API Compatible Server
+Creating an OpenAI Embedding API Compatible Server using Open-LLM model.

 Purpose:
 - For embedding models to generate well-separated embedding vectors, they need to be trained with a good tokenizer and a large amount of data.